yetulaxman/ContainersHPC2023/_hands-on/local_image.md

 ###  Expected outcome of this tutorial:
 After this tutorial, you will learn to:
 - Prepare a docker image and save it locally
-- Launch an Apptainer container from a local docker image
+- Launch an Apptainer container on Puhti from a local docker image

 ### Converting a local docker image to Apptainer